Universism and Extensions of V: -logic, admissibility, and class theory

 \begin{lemma} ($\mathbf{MK}^*$) \cite{Antos2015a}, \cite{AntosFriedman2017a} {\it Second Coding Lemma.} For all $x \in M^{+}$ there is a one-to-one function $f \in M^+$ such that $f: x \longrightarrow M_x$, where $\langle M_x, R_x \rangle$ is a coding pair for $x$. \end{lemma}

 \cite{Antos2015a} and \cite{AntosFriedman2017a} are concerned with higher-order forcing (i.e. using forcing posets that have some {\it proper classes} of a model as conditions) over models of $\mathbf{MK}^*$.
-In order to deal with the obvious metamathematical difficulties, they {\it explicitly} define the construction over models satisfying $\mathbf{MK}^*$ that are {\it countable}, {\it transitive}, and are $\beta$-models (i.e. the models are correct about which relations are well-founded).
+In order to deal with the obvious metamathematical difficulties, they {\it explicitly} define the construction over models satisfying $\mathbf{MK}^*$ that are {\it countable}, {\it transitive}, and are $\beta$-models.
 Their strategy is to code a model $(\mathfrak{M})^+$ of $\mathbf{SetMK}^*$ in the original model of $\mathbf{MK}^*$, and perform a definable class forcing over $(\mathfrak{M})^+$.
 This then corresponds to a hyperclass forcing over $\mathfrak{M}$.
 The current work shows that the coding outlined is not dependent upon the countability of the models, nor the extra assumption of Class Bounding (though we will motivate the acceptance of the First Coding Lemma).
 Instead, we can take the coding over $V$ using the interpretation of $\mathbf{MK}$ through class theory, and show how to code the theory of $(V)^+$ using these resources.
 For the above lemmas then, a few remarks are in order.

 (I) The assumption that the model over which we code is a $\beta$-model is philosophically trivial in the present setting; we are working over the Universist's $V$, with some conception of its classes $\mathcal{C}^V$.
 For the Universist, $(V, \mathcal{C}^V)$ {\it sets the standard} for what a $\beta$-model is, and so is trivially a $\beta$-model.